Last Updated: September 4, 2019

 “Children look like miniatures of us, but they aren’t just little adults,” says Dr. Nanna.
 “They aren’t always capable of sitting still, or of fully understanding what we need to do and why.
 My staff and I are experienced in ensuring all of our patients are comfortable from the moment they walk in the door until the moment they leave.”

-When you choose a pediatric dentist for your child’s oral care, you can ensure you’re getting the best and most up-to-date treatment, and the care and resources to prevent, detect and treat your child’s oral health needs throughout the stages of their development.
+When you choose a Pediatric Dentist in Roswell for your child’s oral care, you can ensure you’re getting the best and most up-to-date treatment, and the care and resources to prevent, detect and treat your child’s oral health needs throughout the stages of their development.
 All in an environment that caters to their comfort and safety.